lishaodong/Maze/README.md

 Based on this, many advanced feature may be added.
 Like a score system, MazeCoin, distributed DNS, or anything you can imagine.

+Protocol
+---
+The protocol is still in draft, see it [here](https://github.com/lishaodong/Maze/blob/master/protocol/protocol.md)

 Demo
 ----